 Sometimes it can be difficult picking which user research method is the best for the project you’re working on.
 Before you launch a card sort, spend some time figuring out if a card sort is the best method to use.
 Is it going to give you the right information you need?

 Think back to your goals and what it is you want to find out.
 Do you want to know how people group your content?
 Are you trying to fix navigational problems in your current website structure?
 Or do you want to find out the type of language people use to categorize your content?
-If you need a bit of help finding out, check out our guide on picking the right tool for the job.
+If you need a bit of help finding out, check out our Intro to UX research guide, which includes useful information on different research methods.

 - Hot tip: Aside from helping to inform how content should be organized on your site, closed card sorting also makes for a great prioritization tool you can use collaboratively with your team.